deeplook/starters/fastapi-db/README.md

 uv sync
 ```

-2.  **Configure the port:**
+2.  **Configure the config file:**

-Copy the example file to `.env` and then edit the desired local port in it.
+Copy the example file to `.env` and then edit to change the port or database URL if needed.

 ```bash
 cp myapp.env.example myapp.env